 The mountains near Bass Lake and Yosemite National Park in California are jam-packed with breathtaking views, giant sequoia trees, and scenic trails.
-Tourists and locals alike flock to the area to partake in hiking, biking, and even skiing.
+Tourists and locals alike flock to the area to partake in camping, hiking, biking, and even skiing.
 However, those looking for a truly unique experience should consider exploring the Sierra National Forest via horseback.
-Keep reading for tips and tricks for an unforgettable horse-riding experience near Yosemite National Park.
+Keep reading for tips and tricks for an unforgettable horse-riding experience during your next camping trip near Yosemite National Park.

 Horseback Riding Tours Near Yosemite

 Where to book a tour: Bass Lake is home to many different amazing horseback adventure companies.
 You will want an instructor/tour guide with lots of experience.
 Here are a couple businesses that ensure a safe and exhilarating ride:

 - Yosemite Trails Horseback Adventures is a family owned and operated business that will allow you to explore the Sierras on horseback.
 You can book a 1, 2, or 5-hour ride, and there is no experience necessary.
 Yosemite Trails is kid friendly, so you can bring the whole crew along!
 Visit http://yosemitetrails.com/ for more information on horseback riding near Yosemite National Park.
 (Yosemite Trails has taken extra measures to stay safe during the COVID-19 pandemic.)